strumer69/Art_of_HPC/README.md

 ```
 * what is being reduced? --> The integer local_rand from each process being transfered to the root (usually rank 0)
 * The reduction operation is **MPI_MAX**, so the maximum of all local_rand values is computed.
+*  who is the sender?
+*  all the the processes in MPI_COMM_WORLD send their local_rand to participate in reduction.
+* Since MPI_Reduce expects pointers to the input and output data (not the values themselves), you pass &local_rand and &max_rand so  the (&) in (&local_rand) --> gives the memory address of the variable.
+* 1th argument--> &local_rand --> what is being sent.
+* 2th argument --> &max_rand --> where the result will be stored.
+* 5th argument --> MPI_MAX --> This specifies the reduction operation.